DellGEOS/HybridJumpstart/modules/module_2/4_ManageAzSHCI.md

 Before you begin
 -----------
-At this stage, you should have completed the previous section of the workshop, [Scenario 2a - Clustering Azure Stack HCI with Windows Admin Center](/modules/module_2/2a_Cluster_AzSHCI_WAC.md) or [Scenario 2b - Clustering Azure Stack HCI with PowerShell](/modules/module_2/2a_Cluster_AzSHCI_PS.md) and have an Azure Stack HCI cluster successfully deployed, along with a cloud/file share witness.
+At this stage, you should have completed the previous section of the jumpstart, [Scenario 2a - Clustering Azure Stack HCI with Windows Admin Center](/modules/module_2/2a_Cluster_AzSHCI_WAC.md) or [Scenario 2b - Clustering Azure Stack HCI with PowerShell](/modules/module_2/2a_Cluster_AzSHCI_PS.md) and have an Azure Stack HCI cluster successfully deployed, along with a cloud/file share witness.

 You should have also followed the steps to register your Azure Stack HCI cluster during [Scenario 3 - Integrate Azure Stack HCI with Azure](/modules/module_2/3_Integrate_Azure.md).